arifng/design-patterns-java/src/main/java/creational/singleton/README.md

-## Singleton Design Patter
+## Singleton Design Pattern

-Singleton Design Patter ensures there should be only one instance of a class.
+Singleton Design Pattern ensures there should be only one instance of a class.

 #### Remarks